celestiaorg/celestia-specs/specs/data_structures.md

   node.n_max = max(l.n_max, r.n_max)
 node.v = h(l, r) = h(0x01, serialize(l), serialize(r))
 ```
-In plain English, the minimum and maximum namespace IDs for subtree roots with non-parity shares in their leaves (which includes the root of a NMT) ignore the namespace ID for the parity shares.
-Subtree roots with _only parity shares_ have their minimum and maximum namespace ID set to [`PARITY_SHARE_NAMESPACE_ID`](consensus.md#reserved-state-subtree-ids).
+In plain English, the min and max namespace IDs for subtree roots with non-parity shares in their leaves (which includes the root of a NMT) ignore the namespace ID for the parity shares.
+Subtree roots with _only parity shares_ have their min and max namespace ID set to [`PARITY_SHARE_NAMESPACE_ID`](consensus.md#reserved-state-subtree-ids).

 A root hash can be computed by taking the [hash](#hashing) of the [serialized](#serialization) root node.